Tiger-Lilies

 Their mouths are dashed with carmine;

-when the wind sweeps by them,
+And when the wind sweeps by them,

 On their emerald stalks